 The best thing about these recipes

-One thing that genuinely improves baked fish dishes is the right pan.
-I use the Staub La Mer oval dish for most of my whole fish and baked fish recipes, the cast iron holds heat evenly, the fish cooks beautifully without drying out, and the La Mer design is frankly too beautiful not to bring straight to the table.
-It’s become my most-used piece of cookware for fish, which feels entirely appropriate given that it was designed specifically for it.
+One thing that truly makes baked fish dishes juicier and perfectly cooked is the right pan.
+I think the Staub La Mer oval dish is the best thing for most whole fish and bakes.
+The cast iron distributes heat so evenly that the fish comes out perfect without drying every time.
+And that La Mer pattern is beautiful to carry straight to the table!

-I tend to grab whatever looks properly fresh and adapt from there.
-Sometimes that’s a whole fish, sometimes mussels that look too gorgeous to leave behind.
-Sometimes it’s nice salmon fillets because I can’t be bothered with bones, though one still has to check.
+I usually pick whatever fish looks vividly fresh and go from there.
+Sometimes a whole fish, sometimes mussels too pretty to pass up.
+Sometimes it’s nice salmon fillets because I can’t be bothered with bones, though one still has to check to make sure.

 Start with the simpler ones if you’re new to cooking fish.
-Roasted sea bream or salmon à la Florentine are basically foolproof, both are baked fish recipes that forgive a few minutes either way.
-Once you’ve got the hang of not overcooking things, which is genuinely the only real rule with fish, try the classics.
+Roasted sea bream or salmon à la Florentine are nearly impossible to mess up; both are baked fish recipes that forgive a minute over or under.
+Once you get the feel for not overcooking (which truly is the only rule) you can start try out the more time consuming classics.

-What’s your go-to from these fish recipes when you want something quick but genuinely good?
+What’s your go-to from these fish recipes when you want something quick but truly satisfying?
 And more importantly: whole fish or fillets?
 Let me know in the comments.